easwaram/Bio722/README.md

     done

 ### Most likely library type (-l A) was determined as IU
-### can use --writeMappings argument for getting mapping information in SAM like file output - then run ReSEQC on this?
-Or is it not needed since I have % mapping rate information from the log
+### can use --writeMappings argument for getting mapping information in SAM like file output - I have % mapping rate information from the log

 ###########################################################################################################
 ## Step 7: Use tximport for salmon